ondrej-kvasnovsky/github-shell/README.md

 ### Authenticate

 You need to authenticate in order to be able to call GitHub REST API as many times as possible.
-There is a upper limit 5000 calls per our, see [rate limits](https://developer.github.com/v3/#rate-limiting) for more information.
+There is a upper limit 5000 calls per hour, see [rate limits](https://developer.github.com/v3/#rate-limiting) for more information.

 ```
 $ login <username> <password>